Protein shakes are all over grocery store shelves, from protein powders to ready-made protein smoothies. But what about a keto protein shake?

 - Add all ingredients to a high-speed blender, blending on high until smooth.

-- Top with Perfect Keto Nut Butter or almond butter, cacao nibs, coconut flakes, and nuts, if desired.
+- Top with Perfect Keto Nut Butter or almond butter, cacao nibs, coconut flakes, or nuts if desired.

 - Serving Size: 1 shake